-Data used to describe the commercial fisheries for southern flounder comes from four sources: NMFS, the Atlantic Coast Cooperative Statistics Program (ACCSP), the North Carolina trip ticket program (NCTTP), and the North Carolina fishery-dependent sampling program.
+Data used to describe commercial fisheries for southern flounder comes from four sources: NMFS, the Atlantic Cooperative Statistics Coast Program (ACCSP), the North Carolina trip ticket program (NCTTP), and the North Carolina fishery-dependent sampling program.
 The data from NMFS includes historical data prior to 1978 and the data from ACCSP includes landings statistics collected from 1978 to 1993.
 Data prior to 1994 were collected on a voluntary basis with varying methodologies.